Skip to main content

 name: default_backend_san

-The LIF IP address, username, and password of this file should be replaced with the management LIF and credentials for the ONTAP system.
+Update the IP addresses, SVM name, username, and password in this file with the appropriate values for the the ONTAP system.

 2. Create the backend